The Psychology of Resentment: 5 Reasons It Sticks Around (and How to Release It)

 Viktor Frankl, a psychiatrist and Holocaust survivor, once wrote: “Between stimulus and response there is a space.
 In that space is our power to choose our response.
 In our response lies our growth and our freedom.”

 Resentment is a natural reaction.
-But if you can pause long enough to notice the belief(s) beneath it, you reclaim your agency.
+But if you can pause long enough to notice the belief(s) running underneath, you reclaim your agency.
 In that moment, you get to decide: keep looking through the same window?
-Clean the glass so the view shifts?
-Or climb to a higher floor in the building where the windows are clearer and the light pours in?
+Clean the glass (beliefs) so the view shifts?
+Or, maybe, climb to a higher floor in the building where the windows are clearer and the light pours in?

 *Self-as-a-building metaphor borrowed, with gratitude, from medical intuitive and best-selling author Caroline Myss.